 Percy Duran III, Member

 Percy Duran is a graduate of UCLA law school.
 Mr. Duran was past Director of the Mexican American Legal Defense Fund in Los Angeles.
-He was later appointed Director of a program in The Federal Home Loan Bank in Washington DC by president Jimmy Carter.
-During this time he was elected President of the Latino Bar Association of D.C.
-Mr. Duran was then appointed Peace Corp Country Director of three countries; the Dominican Republic, Haiti, and Turks and Caicos by United States President Ronald Reagan.
+He was later appointed Director of a program in The Federal Home Loan Bank in Washington DC by President Jimmy Carter.
+During this time, he was elected President of the Latino Bar Association of D.C.
+Mr. Duran was then appointed Peace Corp Country Director of three countries: the Dominican Republic, Haiti, and Turks and Caicos by United States President Ronald Reagan.
 Upon his return to Los Angeles he was appointed President of the Board of Public Works by Mayor Tom Bradley and reappointed by Mayor Richard Riordan.
 He was previously the Vice Chair with the Sybil Brand Commission appointed by Supervisor Hilda Solis.
 At the present time he is Chairman of the US Commission of Civil Rights appointed by President Obama, President of the Youth Policy Institute Recipient of the Promise Neighbor Hood grant and various grants from the Obama Administration and Mayor Garcetti Administration, and a member of The Board of Directors of the Braille Institute.

-Naomi Nightingale, Member
+Naomi Nightingale, President

 John Donner, Member

 John Donner was appointed following nomination by 4th District Supervisor Hahn.
 He is retired from AT&T Corporation.
 Donner serves on the 211 LA County Board of Directors and Los Angeles County Library Foundation Board of Directors.